ShinobuAmasaki/forgex-cli/README.md

 fpm build
 ```

-This will automatically resolve the dependency and compile `forgex-cli`, including `forgex`.
+This will automatically resolve the dependency, and then compile the `forgex-cli` command and the `forgex` library.

-## Operation Check

-Operation of this command has been confirmed with the following compilers:

-- GNU Fortran (`gfortran`) v13.2.1
-- Intel Fortran Compiler (`ifx`) 2024.0.0 20231017

-It is assumed that you will use the Fortran Package Manager(`fpm`).

 ## Usage